 What Makes Great Fashion Photography?

-A great fashion photo isn’t just technically good, it should make you feel something.
+An excellent fashion photo isn’t just technically good; it should evoke a feeling.
 Here’s what helps make that happen:

 1. Strong Concept